Nonprofit Technology Roadmap

 Pick one roadmap initiative.

-Then write a Phase 1 scope with:
+Then write a Phase 1 scope for your nonprofit technology roadmap with:

 • One clear outcome